smcclatchy/introductory-statistics-with-r/_episodes/12-descriptive-calculations.md

 ~~~
 {: .output}

-> ## Measures of variability and position.
+> ## Measures of variability and position
 >
 > 1).
-Which combination of group and day has the largest variability?
-Which has
+For each day, which  group  has the largest mean tumor size? the largest
-> the smallest variability?
+> variability?
+Which has the smallest mean size? the smallest variability?
 > 2).
-For these combinations of group and day, what value do 25% of the data
+For these combinations of group and day, what values do 25% of the data
 > values fall under?
-> 3).
-For day 0, which group has the greatest variability?
-The greatest mean
-> tumor size?
-Which group has the least variability?
-The smallest mean size?
 >
 > > ## Solution
 > >
 > > 1).
+Group 1 on day 0 has the greatest mean size and standard deviation.
-Group 1 on day 13 has the greatest standard deviation.
-Group 3 on day 0
+> > Group 1 on day 13 also has the greatest mean size and standard deviation.
+> > Group 3 on day 0 has the smallest mean size and variability.
+For day 13
-> > has the smallest variability.
+> > Group 2 has the smallest mean size and variability.
 > > 2).
-For group 1 on day 13, 1/4th of the data values are less than 1030.4.
-> > For group 3 on day 0, 1/4th of the data values are less than 42.875.
+Group 1, day 0: 25% of data values are less than 46.3.
-> > 3).
-For day 0, group 1 has the greatest variability and mean tumor size.
+> > Group 1, day 13: 25% < 1030.4
+> > Group 3, day 0: 25% < 42.875
-> > Group 3 has the smallest variability and mean size.
+> > Group 2, day 13: 25% < 357.225
 > {: .solution}
 {: .challenge}